-Can dogs really run marathons?
-With some caveats, yes.
+Can a dog run a marathon?
+Yes, with some caveats.
 It’s important to have the right kind of breed, the proper vet check-ups, and some serious training first.

-Running a marathon with your dog can be possible.
+Running a marathon with your dog can definitely be possible, so why not share your passion with your best friend?
 Here’s how to successfully run a marathon with your four-legged friend.

 Which Dog Breeds are Best to Run Long Distance?